 We offer a foundation course in Sanskrit.
-Our personalized, individual lessons provide an enriching insight into the grammatical intricacies and timeless wisdom of the world’s most ancient language.
+Our personalised, individual lessons provide an enriching insight into the grammatical intricacies and timeless wisdom of the world’s most ancient language.
 In addition to learning grammar, pronunciation and vocabulary, you will also be able to read from select Vedic and Yogic texts, often using the appropriate tonal meter.
 This can be a good opportunity to learn the authentic styles of reading the Vedic literature in Sanskrit, as well as learning the meanings of the words, verses and prose.
 In our lessons, we often read from the Bhagavad Gita, the Ramayana and the Upanishads.

 Lessons are taught by Sai Ganesh Nagpal, an ongoing student of Sanskrit himself and a versatile teacher.
 Sai has recorded a number of tutorials for students of Sanskrit, with the Sanskrit words pronounced authentically along with eloquent English translations.
 These tutorials are often used as teaching aids at graduate level university programs.
 Sai has also taught lessons and led workshops on Sanskrit for students from different ethnic and cultural backgrounds.
 We find that the process of learning is smooth and enriching, irrespective of where his students are from.